garden-io/garden/docs/reference/workflow-config.md

     # and examples.
     when: onSuccess

+    # Set to true to continue if the step errors.
+    continueOnError: false

 # A list of triggers that determine when the workflow should be run, and which environment should be used (Garden
 # Cloud only).
 triggers: